sean8223/coloredeffects/README.md

+# Colored Effects

-Adds settings to control the display of status and overlay icons on tokens.
+An extension module for FoundryVTT that adds settings to control the display of status and overlay icons on tokens.